tilas01/syswipe/README.md

 The [program](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) that all of these scripts use for secure deletion is only intended for hard drives and I **CAN NOT** guarantee your data will be permanently erased if you are using them with an SSD.
 Most SSD manufacturers such as Samsung will have a purpose built tool to securely erase their SSD's without damaging the drive.
 You can read a little more about the program at [What it isn't](#what-it-isnt).

+This program exclusively supports the Windows operating system (Windows Vista and higher)

 ### Why?
 ---